quantiota/SKA-quantitative-finance/sample_data/README.md

 These models define an uptrend as a persistent run of `bull` states, detected by high self-transition probabilities (`P(bull→bull)`).
 Most classical quant analysis, including academic and industry research, follows this paradigm.

+However, it is important to note that classical Markov chain and regime-switching models operate at a **coarser temporal resolution**—they characterize regime persistence and transitions over aggregated sequences or time windows.

+**In contrast, SKA works at a much finer, event-by-event resolution:**
+By tracking entropy and regime transitions at the level of each trade (or event), SKA reveals market microstructure dynamics and paired regime cycling that remain invisible to traditional Markov/state-count approaches.

 ## Usage